agatakolohe/rpg/README.md

 | Test | Expect |
 | ---- | ------ |
 | should correctly create player object with a name and type  | Player(name, type).toEqual("Samwise", "hobbit") |
+| should correctly check hunger level and return appropriate response | player.hungerLevel(49).toEqual("what about second breakfast?")

 ## Setup/Installation Requirements